Padina (Kovačica): History

+There were two waves of Slovak immigration, each containing 80 families.
+The second wave came six years after the foundation of the village and was mostly from outside of modern day Slovakia, majority of which came from Pest and Ungvar regions.

 The settlement was initiated by Archduke Ludwig to strengthen the Military Border between Austrian and Ottoman Empires.
-The official name was related to the initiator - Ludwigsdorf in German or Nagylájosfalva in Hungarian (both meaning Ludwig's village).
+The official name was related to the initiator – Ludwigsdorf in German or Nagylájosfalva in Hungarian (both meaning Ludwig's village).
 The inhabitants, however, kept calling it Padina.

 In the beginning, the settlers had problem with drinkable water, as it is being found deep underground and the soil is unstable.
 The archduke promised them to build wells, which took until 1817 to fulfill.
 In 1809 there was a unrest in which aftermath near half of the families left Padina and resettled in Bela Crkva.

 Name

 "Padina" is a Slavic word for "slope".